Saberkhani6688/saberkhani6688.github.io/_pages/research.md

 - **Executive corruption** acts as an endogenous field disruption, eroding shared governance norms.
 - **Ownership structure** (NOCs vs. IOCs) conditions how corruption is perceived and politicized.
-- **Moral economy expectations** transform grievances into moral claims of betrayal.

 ## Conceptual Innovation: What is a Petroprotest?